etelie/web/README.md

 #### 3. Database

+The current plan is to separate the web server entirely from the application's data layer, forcing the web server to query HTTP APIs provided by the service layer for database interactions and authentication.

+##### Deprecated: PostgreSQL setup

 The web application utilizes a Postgres database.
 For local development, you can easily launch a PostgreSQL instance with Docker Compose.

     cd ./docker/web